AudiusProject/audius-protocol/monitoring/README.md

 ### Notification Policies

-[Notification Policies](https://grafana.com/docs/grafana/latest/alerting/notifications) handles the routing logic between Alert labels and Contact Points.
+[Notification Policies](https://grafana.com/docs/grafana/latest/alerting/notifications) handle the routing logic between Alert labels and Contact Points.

 Each Notification Policy can also handle Nested Policies allowing for an alert with one specific set of labels to trigger alerts across multiple Contact Points, like multiple Slack channels.